 2023: Release One

-Defence and Airservices legacy systems replaced.
+Defence and Airservices legacy systems replacement commences.
 The next major release includes deployment of mission and support system equipment at the remaining sites of Melbourne, Brisbane, Darwin, Townsville, Williamtown, Nowra, Perth and Sydney.
 Release Zero sites will also be upgraded to Release One systems.

 2024: Release Two

-Full capability provided.
-The final release will see all Australian sites upgraded to realise the full capability being delivered under OneSKY, establishing a harmonised air traffic management system for all Australian airspace users.
+Full capability deployment commences.
+The final release will see all Australian sites upgraded to support the full capability being delivered under OneSKY, establishing a harmonised air traffic management system for all Australian airspace users.

 Shaping the industry

 Next generation technology

 Airservices is delivering five advanced technology initiatives under the OneSKY Program, harmonising Australia’s civil and military air traffic management into one seamless system that’s built to enhance the safety, efficiency and capacity of the Australian air traffic network.

 OneSKY is delivering purpose-built Airservices buildings to house and support CMATS and its associated operations room as Airservices transitions to the new system.

 As the existing system must be maintained until CMATS is operational, establishing an alternate facility with independent systems ensures a seamless transition for airspace users without interruption to services.